GC-DRI/DRI26/data-literacies.md

 The interpretation of the results should align itself with the type of analyses that you ran.
 In addition, it should be guided in some capacity by previous work in this area to inform your understanding and the ethical implications you have evaluated.
 </Secret>

 3. Are we comfortable with the intended use of our research?
 Are we comfortable with the unintended use of our research?
-What are potential misuses of our outputs?
+What are potential misuses, or unintended consequences, of our outputs?

 <Secret>
 Potential misuse we should concern ourselves with is the weaponization of marginalized participants' words and thoughts.
 We need to be wary of the unintended use of our research because we can't consider every circumstance that the analysis can be misused or misquoted.
 When working on an oral history project, we may set up some layers of boundaries to prevent too easy of an access to audio files as an attempt at negotiating access and protection of my narrators.
 Walsh in [The Challenges and Possibilities of Social Media Data: New Directions in Literary Studies and the Digital Humanities](https://dhdebates.gc.cuny.edu/read/debates-in-the-digital-humanities-2023/section/a57b98ab-0f10-45d0-b205-3e563aab7ea8#ch18) gives us an example of the Inter-University Consortium for Political and Social Research (ICPSR) that requires different "levels of restriction and access" to social media data.